NativeJedi/auction-hub-app/README.md

 # 🏦 Auction Hub

-**Auction Hub** is a simple server and client app for creating auctions, managing lots, and running real-time bidding rooms.
+**Auction Hub** is a server and client app for creating auctions, managing lots, and running real-time bidding rooms.

 ## 🚀 Flow